wbthomason/wbthomason.github.io/content/fixed/about.md

 {{< figure src = "/media/about-photo.jpg" class = "about-photo" >}}

-I'm Wil Thomason, a second-year PhD student in computer science at Cornell.
+I'm Wil Thomason, a third-year PhD student in computer science at Cornell.
 My primary research interests are in **robotics**, though I'm also interested in programming languages, algorithms, machine learning, and interdisciplinary efforts among these areas.